 Although the term mole may cover a variety of different sorts of skin growths, most often it refers to a localized accumulation of pigment-producing cells called melanocytes.
 These are generally uniform in color and round in shape.
 Melanocytic nevi (moles) range in color from beige to black, they're <½ inch in diameter, and are often located on sun-exposed skin.
 Poorly pigmented individuals may have an average of 35 of these growths by the time they are 35 years old.
 These are benign lesions but can be confused with various pigmented skin cancers.
 Pigmented lesions that itch, bleed, or grow could be cause for concern.

 Age or Liver Spots

-These flat brown spots are caused by sun exposure and typically appear on the face and forearms.
+These flat brown spots typically appear on the face and forearms older individuals.
 Although they cause no symptoms, patients detest them because of their unsightly appearance.
-They can be treated in a variety of ways, but patients must limit their exposure to ultraviolet light to prevent recurrences.
+They can be treated in a variety of ways, but treatment is not medically necessary.

-This rash usually begins in a young adult as a single scaling bump or patch and then extends to cover much of the torso with hundreds of scaling spots that are elliptical in shape.
+This rash usually begins in a young adult as a single scaling bump or patch and then extends to cover much of the torso with many scaling spots that are elliptical in shape.
 They are associated with modest itching which only occasionally requires treatment.
-The condition usually lasts about nine weeks in total.
-Blood testing may be required to diagnose pityriasis rosea.
+The condition usually lasts about 6-8 weeks in total.

 The development of small keratotic tumors of the skin is caused by one of about 200 members of the human papillomavirus group.
 They often spontaneously go away, but particularly stubborn warts may require medical intervention.
 The proliferation of various treatments reflects the fact that successful resolution mostly depends upon the patient's immune response.
 There are a variety of treatments available without a prescription that ought to be tried prior to seeing a physician.